mtimmin65/Engineering_4_NotebookMT/README.md

 This assingment retaught me how to use a button.
 The previous LEDs were an output, whereas the button is an input.
 At first The button didnt work because I made the mistake of switcthing them, but then it worked. button.value == False instead of true to be pressed and initalize code with digitalio.Pull.UP

-## Launchpad Part 4
+##  Countdown part 4

 ### Assingment description

-Have servo turn 180 degrees when button is pressed after the coundown.
+Have green led to blink every second of countdown and red to go off when countdown is finished, also have servo turn 180 degress when countdown is finsihed.

 ### Evidence

 <img src="images/Countdown4.gif" alt="BlinkingBoard" width="450">

 ### Wiring

 <img src="images/servo.jpg" alt="BlinkingBoard" width="450">

 ### Code

 ### Reflection

 ## Crash Avoidance 1